scimma/hopbeat-container/README.md

 make
 ```

-## Push to Amazon ECS

-This should only be done via github CI.
+## Release

+Pushing to AWS ECR is handled via a github workflow.
+To push a container based on
+the current master branch to AWS ECR with
+version MAJOR.MINOR.RELEASE (e.g., "0.0.7") do:

 ```
+git tag version-MAJOR.MINOR.RELEASE
-make push
+git push origin version-MAJOR.MINOR.RELEASE
 ```

 ## TODO

-1. setup github CI
-2. modify the makefile to use environment variables from github CI to determine the versions/tags for pushing to AWS ECR.
-3. ``runHopBeat.py`` could be made more robust.
-4. Export some metrics to influxdb.
+1. Maybe export some metrics to influxdb.
-5. Write a *liveness* testing script for use by the EKS deployment.
+2. Write a *liveness* testing script for use by the EKS deployment.
+3. Set delay from an environment variable instead of using a fixed 30 seconds.